Siya Ke Ram: Ayodhya Kand

 Ram meets Bharat and is depressed about learning about Dasharath's death.
 Bharat requests Ram to return to Ayodhya, but he refuses.
 He tells Janak that he will not return because he wants to fulfil the promise he had made to Dasharath.
 Bharat asks Ram for his sandals.
 Bharat places Ram's sandals on the throne.
 He apologizes to Vashisht, saying he cannot take over Ram's place.
 Shatrughna confronts Bharata for his decision to become a tapas.
 Bharat assures Kaushalya that he will stay near Ayodhya.
 He asks Shatrughna to help him in keeping his promise to Ram to take care of Ayodhya.
 Lakshman tells Ram and Sita that Goddess Nidradevi has given him a boon to stay awake so that he can serve them.
-At Lakshman's request, Nidradevi gives his share of sleep to Urmila, until he returns to Ayodhya.
+At Lakshman's request, Nidradevi gives his share of sleep to Urmila, and Urmila happily helps him and grants his Nidra until he returns to Ayodhya.
+Everyone hail Urmila ‘s sacrifice.
+In vanvas Sita gives a statue of Urmila, that she made to Lakshman to overcome the loneliness and always to help Lakshman find a way in 14 years of vanvas whenever he is sad.